 Well, if you're looking for an easy appetizer recipe that isn't the same old same old, this is the one for you!
 This roasted red pepper dip is zippy and unique, but also crowd-pleasing, and you can literally make it in five minutes.
 I'm not kidding.
 Just give it all a whiz in the food processor and you. are. done.

 This roasted red pepper dip is quick, easy and has some fun and flavorful twists!

-- No fussy prep.
+- So easy to make.
+No fussy prep.
 Just dump everything into a food processor and zip it.
 It's quick too: ready in 5 minutes.
 I'm not kidding!

 - Inspired by Spanish romesco sauce, it's made with almonds, paprika, and sherry vinegar.
 (This is the fun, flavorful twist part!)

 - Mascarpone cheese adds creaminess without adding any other flavor or tanginess like cream cheese does.

 - Not just for dipping!
 Great with roasted veggies or as a topping for burgers or brats.